treasure-data/td-js-sdk/STREAMING_INGESTION.md

 ## Configurations

-We still use the same configurations, but the `host` and the `path` configurations need to be changed so that they will point to our Ingestion API.
+We still use the same configurations, but the `host` and the `pathname` configurations need to be changed so that they will point to our Ingestion API.

 The `host` configuration will have the following values, depending on which environment you want to ingest data.